cierra00/client-organizer/README.md

 The application will allow a user to register, login, and logout, however database data is present when application loads, user information will dispaear after user logs out.

+Offline mode is a little buggy due to catchAll giving some occasional errors.

 I would like to recreate this application using React, where some of the bugs can be resolved.

 # License